dr-joe-wirth/primerForge/paper/paper.md

 remaining invalidated primer pairs can be attributed to the fact that the `isPcr` parameters `tileSize`, `minGood`, and `minPerfect` were set to very low values in order to directly compare the results of `primerForge` with those produced by `swga2`.
+The use of these `isPcr` parameters also explains the decreased number of optimized primer pairs.

-In addition to the improvements observed in \autoref{tab:comparisons}, `primerForge` also allows the user to specify PCR product size ranges, specify primer size ranges, specify melting temperature ranges, specify the difference in melting temperature between the forward and reverse primers, exclude PCR product sizes from the outgroup genomes, and use sequences in genbank file format.
+In addition to the improvements observed in \autoref{tab:comparisons}, `primerForge` also allows the user to specify desired PCR product size ranges, specify primer size ranges, specify melting temperature ranges, specify the allowed difference in melting temperature between the forward and reverse primers, exclude certain PCR product sizes from the outgroup genomes, and use sequences in genbank file format.
 Both `primerForge` and `swga2` can take advantage of parallel processing, which speeds up runtimes.
-For example, `primerForge` ran on the "`primerForge` _Escherichia coli_ example" dataset in 37 minutes and 7 seconds when using 8 cpus.
+For example, `primerForge` ran on the _E. coli_ dataset in 37 minutes and 7 seconds and used 10.07 GB RAM when using 8 cpus.

 # Acknowledgements
 This work was made possible by support from the Advanced Molecular Detection